-Nominations for all the medals and awards are to be submitted online by 15 June midnight (GMT +1) of each year (absolute deadline).
+Nominations for all the medals and awards are to be submitted online by 15 June midnight (CEST) of each year (absolute deadline).
 Only EGU members can submit nominations for all EGU medals and awards.
 Then, proposals will be forwarded to the chair of the relevant medal committee.
 Nominations for EGU medals and awards are not automatically renewed for the subsequent year.
 A person can receive one EGU medal or award only each year, and self-nominations are not accepted.

 Nominations should include the following items in PDF format:

 For the division and Union medals